 - Load Support - when you carry a load, the boot should protect your foot from bending too far forward or backward while still allowing an adequate range of motion.

-For basic day hikes, a hiking shoe would also be a good choice.
-If you are starting out, a shoe might be a bit more comfortable and you could wear it for every day walking.
-As long as you are staying on groomed trails that are not too rough, a shoe would be a good bet.
-But, for myself, I appreciate the ankle support and coverage offered by mid-weight boots so I have the option of stepping up my trail selection if I want.
+For basic day hikes, and long distance hiking, a hiking shoe is also a good choice.
+A shoe might be a bit more comfortable and you could wear it for every day walking.
+As long as you are staying on trails that are not too rough, a shoe is a good bet.

 - Type of Hiking - consider the terrain you will be walking on, the weather you will encounter, the length of your hikes, and the weight of your pack.
-A sturdier boot with more support is required for rougher, longer treks with a heavier load.
-A lighter shoe for groomed trails in arid country would be fine.
+A sturdier boot with more support is required for rougher treks with a heavier load.
+A lighter shoe works fine for good trails and lighter loads.

 - Skill Level - more support is a good idea for a new hiker.
 Someone in good hiking shape with legs, ankles, and feet accustomed to the muscle use and pounding may use a lighter boot where a new hiker should have a sturdier boot until he improves his abilities and strength.
 Think ahead to where you plan to take your skill level.
 If you are starting on easy, flat trails but plan to work up to more difficult terrain later in the summer or next year, then plan ahead and get appropriate footwear now.

 - Boot Fit - This is the hard part about getting any footwear, as I'm sure you know.
 Your foot and boot will mold to each other over time, so some tips to getting that fit correct might help: